RasterLayer¶

 For example, say I have two independent images representing the near-infrared

 (NIR), and red image bands from a satellite.
-I'd pass an images
+I'd pass an images object like

 the following: